ReactiveX/RxPY/docs/testing.rst

         ))

         message = result.messages[0]
-        # subscriptions starts at 200
+        # the subscription starts at 200;
-        # since `source` is a hot observable, the emission @190 will not be caught
+        # since `source` is a hot observable, the notification @190 will not be caught
-        # the next emit is at 300 ticks,
+        # the next notification is at 300 ticks,
-        # which, on our subscription, will look like 300-200=100 ticks
+        # which, on our subscription, will show at 100 ticks (300-200 from subscribed)
-        # aka 5 "-" each representing 20 ticks (timespan=20 in to_marbles)
+        # or 5 "-" each representing 20 ticks (timespan=20 in to_marbles)
         # then the 42 is received
-        # and then nothing for another 500-300 ticks 500, so 10 "-" before complete
+        # and then nothing for another 200 ticks, so 10 "-" before complete
         assert message.value.value == '-----(42)----------|'